koisland/SuperAutoTest/README.md

 This will setup a server locally at [127.0.0.1:8000](http://127.0.0.1:8000)

 ### Database
-From here, you can query pets (`pet/`) by the following parameters:
+From here, you can query pets/tokens (`pet/`) by the following parameters:
 1. `name`
     * Name of pet.
 2. `level`